Holistic retrieval and reasoning across text, tables, charts, and layout — a roadmap for document intelligence.

 Document understanding is critical for applications from financial analysis to scientific discovery.
 Current approaches, whether OCR-based pipelines feeding Large Language Models (LLMs) or native Multimodal LLMs (MLLMs), face key limitations: the former loses structural detail, while the latter struggles with context modeling.
 Retrieval-Augmented Generation (RAG) helps ground models in external data, but documents' multimodal nature — combining text, tables, charts, and layout — demands a more advanced paradigm: Multimodal RAG.
 This approach enables holistic retrieval and reasoning across all modalities, unlocking comprehensive document intelligence.
 Recognizing its importance, this paper presents a systematic survey of Multimodal RAG for document understanding.
 We propose a taxonomy based on domain, retrieval modality, and granularity, and review advances involving graph structures and agentic frameworks.
 We also summarize key datasets, benchmarks, applications and industry deployment, and highlight open challenges in efficiency, fine-grained representation, and robustness, providing a roadmap for future progress in document AI.

-Representing multimodal content as graphs where nodes are content units and edges encode semantic, spatial, and contextual relations for structured retrieval and reasoning.
+Multimodal content as graphs where nodes are content units and edges encode semantic, spatial, and contextual relations for structured retrieval and reasoning.

-Autonomous agents dynamically formulate queries, select retrieval strategies, and adaptively fuse information across modalities with iterative reasoning and verification.
+Autonomous agents formulate queries, select retrieval strategies, and adaptively fuse information across modalities with iterative reasoning and verification.

 Combining graph-based indexing with agent-based orchestration for more flexible, interpretable, and robust multimodal RAG systems.